CSI-Pablo-DeJesus/CSI-Python-2021/Modules/Module4/Module4.md

         print('This message has a syntax error!")
         print(Churrigueresco)

- - Answer:
+ - Answer: It is not written correctly because it only has a single quotation on one side, while the other has two. print("This message has a syntax error!") print("Churrigueresco")

 Evaluate the following code.
 Is the code written correctly?
 What would be the correct code?
         someNumber=360
-        print(' The Number is someNumber ')
+        print(' The Number is someNumber ')ewf
 Expected:  The Number is 360

- - Answer:
+ - Answer: someNumber=360
+        print("The Number is someNumber"+ someNumber)ewf
+Expected:  The Number is 360

 Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
 The function may do anything you chose but the function name and parameter names must be representative of what they are.

 - Answer:
+def party(cool)
+ print(f"the party is (something), it is going to be at {place} )

+ something=cool
+ place=my house
+ party(something,place)

 Refer to this documentation webpage and google for the exercises below: https://www.w3schools.com/python/python_ref_string.asp